CodeSoom/git-training/docs/oceanide2.md

-pull request testing from oceanide2
+This is a first pull request testing from oceanide2